Magnitude meets persistence. Homology theories for filtered simplicial sets: Simplicial complexes and simplicial sets

 \section{Simplicial complexes and simplicial sets}

-Simplicial complexes and simplicial sets can be seen as combinatorial versions of topological spaces.
-They are related to topological spaces by the geometric realisation.
-Here we recall the definitions of simplicial complexes and simplicial sets and discuss how one can assign a simplicial set to a simplicial complex in such a way that the corresponding geometric realisations are homeomorphic.
+The number of researchers who have a working knowledge of both simplicial complexes and simplicial sets is arguably small, therefore here we recall the basic notions and definitions.
+Simplicial complexes and simplicial sets can be seen as combinatorial versions of topological spaces; they are related to topological spaces by the geometric realisation.
+We first recall the definitions of simplicial complexes, simplicial sets and the corresponding geometric realisations.
+We then discuss how one can assign a simplicial set to a simplicial complex in such a way that the corresponding geometric realisations are homeomorphic.

 \begin{definition} A \define{simplicial complex} is a tuple $K=(V,\Sigma)$ where $V$ is a set, and $\Sigma$ is a set of non-empty finite subsets of $V$ such that: \begin{enumerate}[label=(\roman*)] \item for all $v\in V$ we have that $\{v\}\in \Sigma$ \item $\Sigma$ is closed with respect to taking subsets. \end{enumerate} The elements of $\Sigma$ with cardinality $n+1$ are called \define{$n$-simplices} of $K$.
 The elements of $V$ are called \define{vertices} of $K$.
 Given two simplicial complexes $K=(V,\Sigma)$ and $K'=(V',\Sigma')$, a \define{simplicial map} $K\to K'$ is a map $f\colon V\to V'$ such that for all $\sigma\in \Sigma$ we have $f(\sigma)\in \Sigma'$. \end{definition}